StackVista/stackstate-docs/setup/otel/collector.md

 * `extraEnvsFrom`: Sets environment variables from the specified secret, in the next step this secret is created for storing the StackState API key
 * `mode`: Run the collector as a Kubernetes deployment, when to use the other modes is discussed [here](https://opentelemetry.io/docs/kubernetes/helm/collector/).
 * `ports`: Used to enable the metrics port such that the collector can scrape its own metrics
-* `presets`: Used to enable the default configuration for adding Kubernetes metadata as attributes, this includes Kubernetes labels and metadat like namespace, pod, deployment etc. Enabling the metadata also introduces the cluster role and role binding mentioned in the pre-requisites.
+* `presets`: Used to enable the default configuration for adding Kubernetes metadata as attributes, this includes Kubernetes labels and metadata like namespace, pod, deployment etc. Enabling the metadata also introduces the cluster role and role binding mentioned in the pre-requisites.

 #### Configuration

 The `service` section determines what components of the collector are enabled.
 The configuration for those components comes from the other sections (extensions, receivers, connectors, processors and exporters).
 The `extensions` section enables:
 * `health_check`, doesn't need additional configuration but adds an endpoint for Kubernetes liveness and readiness probes
 * `bearertokenauth`, this extension adds an authentication header to each request with the StackState API key.
-In its configuration we can see it is getting the StackState API key from the environment variable `API_KEY`.
+In its configuration, we can see it is getting the StackState API key from the environment variable `API_KEY`.

 The `pipelines` section defines pipelines for the 3 possible types of data.
 Here we disable the `logs` pipeline, StackState doesn't support that yet.